darafferty/losito/docs/source/polmisalign.rst

 .. glossary::

     h5parmFilename
-        This parameter is a string (no default) that sets the filename of input/output h5parm file.
+        This parameter is a string (default is ``corruptions.h5``) that sets the filename of input/output h5parm file.

     seed
         This parameter is an integer (default is ``0``) that sets the seed for random number generation.
 Use for